GiggInnovations/gigg-knowledge-base/gpt_inbox_settings>inbox.md

 # Inbox Settings > Inbox

 Customize how your social inbox filters and displays posts.
+Takes place in Gigg.

 ## Adding and Deleting Words